noghead/scheduler/readme.md

 # About the Project
-This scheduler is a spring boot application that allows you to schedule anything given a schedule, url, and payload.
+This scheduler is a spring boot application that allows you to scheduleJobPayload anything given a scheduleJobPayload, url, and payload.
 It is powered by [Quartz](https://github.com/quartz-scheduler).

 #### Some Use Cases
 - Need to trigger an event at some specific time with or without repetitions.
 Use scheduler to create a job that POSTs a payload to your URL at a specific time.